What Colton McKivitz's new contract means for the 49ers' future at offensive tackle

 News, gossip, and inside-the-locker-room access for Bay Area sports fans, every Friday and Monday.

-First, that's an homage to the iconic San Francisco hills that McKivitz trained on this past offseason.
+First, that’s an homage to the San Francisco hills where McKivitz trained this past offseason.

 And second, it’s a reflection of the surprising win-win that the 49ers and McKivitz, 29, were able to strike entering this season.